 Duke Eye Center oculofacial plastic surgeons have combined training in ophthalmic plastic surgery and ophthalmology and have unique abilities to perform a host of delicate procedures around the eye.

-Our oculofacial plastic surgeons focus on treatment of the eyelids, eye sockets, tear ducts, and eyelid cancers..
+Our oculofacial plastic surgeons focus on treatment of the eyelids (including cancers), eye sockets, and tear ducts.
 Our specialists can provide reconstructive and cosmetic surgery, as well as skin rejuvenation services to improve the appearance of the face and eye area.

 To make an appointment call 919-681-3937.